 Work and Travel in the U.S.

-Spend your summer break working and traveling in the U.S.
+Spend your summer break working and traveling in the United States.

 • Overview